AIR-TO-WATER (A2W) HEAT PUMPS - DETAILS

-Distribution systems are not specific or unique to heat pump systems; in fact they are similar to those used with the most efficient gas boilers. .
+Hydronic (liquid-based) Emitters are not specific or unique to heat pump systems; in fact they are the similar to those used with the most efficient gas boilers.

-We use one three types of hydronic (liquid-based) distribution systems for heating and cooling:
+We use one three types of emitters for heating and cooling:

 1. Radiant (floor heating/cooling)